knaw-huc/kabara/README.md

 The `-p`'s in the above line are necessary to make the exposed ports in your `Dockerfile` communicate with the outside world.

+Also possible:

+`docker-compose up`

+Don't forget to change the ports if necessary!